suit-wg/suit-report/draft-ietf-suit-report.md

 only authorized entities can access the contents of the SUIT\_Report.

 On the other hand, in scenarios where the EAT Verifier requires full access to the SUIT\_Report.
-For example, to extract or convert its content into specific EAT claims, such as `measres` (Measurement Results), the SUIT\_Report must be accessible in its entirety.
+For example, the SUIT\_Report must be accessible in its entirety for the EAT Verifier to extract or convert the SUIT\_Report content into specific EAT claims, such as `measres` (Measurement Results).
 A typical case involves translating a successful `suit-condition-image` check into a digest-based claim within the EAT.